jessonfoo/p001/week_1/research_and_apply/readme.md

 2. Understand responsive design

+## Purpose

+We think of the web and websites as mostly static.
+They look the way they look.
+But it's really more complicated than that.
+Browsers and operating systems make things look differently.
+Mobile came in and made everything crazy.
+Web designers and developers spend a lot of time thinking about how to make web pages usabile in all the possible scenarios people use them and still keep them maintainable (i.e. not take a billion years to make a small change).
+The WC3 makes changes to HTML and CSS every bunch of years, so they think about how the language itself makes things easier or harder.
+You should think about these things too.

 ## Directions

 Everything in this challenge is within the context of the `unit1_week` folder in your website repository.